beicause/call-graph/README.md

 5. Add `.callgraphignore` file in your project root directory to ignore some files or folders in workspace (the syntax is the same as `.gitignore`)

 ## Configuration
-You can configure `ignoreFile`(.callgraphignore by default), `maxDepth` and `saveDir` for svg or dot in settings.
+You can configure `ignoreFile`(.callgraphignore by default), `maxDepth`.
 See the descriptions in setting.

 ## How it works
 It depends `vscode.provideOutgoingCalls` and `vscode.provideIncomingCalls` built-in commands( the same with `Show Call Hierarchy` command, not available for some language server ).